bluebrown/immutable-cluster/README.md

 ### Ansible Playbook

 Once [Packer](https://www.packer.io/) has created the temporary instance, we use [Ansible](https://www.ansible.com/) to apply additional configuration.

-For this example, we use the playbook to install and enable the nginx service.
-The result will be nginx serving the default page on port 80.
+The playbook tells ansible to install and enable the nginx service.
+The result will be `nginx` serving the default page on port 80 when the `instance` is booted.

 ```yml
 ---